25 techniques for treating emotional trauma and PTSD

 Effective trauma treatments make traumatic experiences into non-problems.
 What used to be a trauma is now just a past event.

 Although I am not an expert in treating other people’s traumas, I used a number of the techniques below to cure myself of trauma flashbacks that troubled me for over 30 years.
-My NLP research buddy Jan (pronounced “yon”) Saeger and I modeled how traumas and trauma treatments work.
+I also modeled how traumas and trauma treatments work with Jan (pronounced “yon”) Saeger, my research partner at the time.
 Once you understand how people do a problem such as trauma, you can usually find many ways to change their response to make it more useful:

 A. Remove association between the original sensory event (memory) and its metadata (emotions, meanings).